-- 44. Members of the plaintiff organizations live, work, and/or recreate in the marine areas encompassed by the Navy training and testing that NMFS authorized.
-They derive aesthetic, recreational, scientific, cultural, inspirational and educational benefits from the marine ecosystems affected by these NMFS-authorized and Navy-conducted activities and from the existence of marine mammals, sea turtles and other wildlife in the wild.
+- 39. Members of the plaintiff organizations live, work, and/or recreate in the marine areas encompassed by the Navy training and testing that NMFS authorized.
+They derive aesthetic, recreational, scientific, cultural, inspirational and educational benefits from the marine ecosystems affected by these NMFS-authorized activities and from the existence of marine mammals and other wildlife in the wild.
 Plaintiffs and their members observe and study these species, make guided and unguided whale watching trips, and pursue underwater diving and photography to observe these species in their native habitats.
 Plaintiffs derive aesthetic, recreational, scientific, cultural, inspirational and educational benefits from these activities and have an interest in preserving the opportunity to engage in them in the future.
-The expectation and understanding that marine wildlife are present and healthy in their native waters is integral to plaintiffs' and their members' use and enjoyment of these waters. - 45.
-Plaintiffs and their members will suffer irreparable injury to their aesthetic, recreational, scientific, cultural, inspirational and educational interests unless NMFS and the Navy revisit their decisions authorizing training and testing in the HSTT Study Area based on an EIS that complies fully with NEPA and unless NMFS complies fully with the ESA and MMPA prior to authorizing HSTT activities.
+The expectation and understanding that marine wildlife are present and healthy in their native waters is integral to plaintiffs' and their members' use and enjoyment of these waters. - 40.
+Plaintiffs and their members will suffer irreparable injury to their aesthetic, recreational, scientific, cultural, inspirational and educational interests unless NMFS revisits its decisions authorizing training and testing in the HSTT Study Area based on an EIS that complies fully with NEPA.